Shape

 top_right = tt 50 SQUARE

-top_right = translateb 50 SQUARE
+top_right = translateb 50 SQUARERotation Functions

 r deg shape

-must be of the integer or float types and shape
+Returns shape rotated by deg degrees. deg must be of the integer or float types and shape must be of the shape type.

-Shorthand for the rotate
+Shorthand for the rotate function.

 Example: